iip-ecosphere/platform/README.md

   * For more information, see the [documentation overview](platform/documentation/README.md)

 ## Publications
+* Holger Eichelberger, Alexander Weber, Model-driven realization of IDTA submodel specifications: The good, the bad, the incompatible? (preprint on [arxiv](https://arxiv.org/abs/2406.14470)).
 * Alexander Weber, Holger Eichelberger, Per Schreiber and Svenja Wienrich, Performance comparison of TwinCat ADS for Python and Java, [Symposium on Software Performance (SSP'23)](https://www.performance-symposium.org/2023/program/), 2023
 * Ahmad Alamoush and Holger Eichelberger, Analyzing and Improving the Performance of Continuous Container Creation and Deployment, [Symposium on Software Performance (SSP'23)](https://www.performance-symposium.org/2023/program/), 2023
 * Holger Eichelberger and Claudia Niederée, [Asset Administration Shells, Configuration, Code